dmx-systems/dmx-documentation/docs/devel.rst

 .. _plugin-types:
 .. figure:: _static/dmx-plugin-types.svg

-In its back-end portion (see P1) a plugin can define a data model (creating *Types* and their relationships), and/or provide business logic in form of a service (consumable by other plugins or through a REST API).
-In its client-side portion a plugin either *creates* a front-end (see P2, P3), or *extends* an existing front-end (see P4).
+In its back-end portion (P1) a plugin can a) define a data model (creating *Types* and their relationships), and/or b) provide business logic in form of an OSGi service (consumable by other plugins or through a REST API).
+In its client-side portion a plugin either *creates* a front-end (P2, P3), or *extends* an existing front-end (P4).

-All installed plugins operate on the same semantic storage (with access restrictions applied).
-Operating on the semantic storage is possible exclusively through the *DMX Core Service* (`Java interface <https://apidocs.dmx.systems/index.html?systems/dmx/core/service/CoreService.html>`_) which is injected into every plugin.
+All installed plugins operate on the same semantic storage.
+The platform features a 5-level access control system (`private`, `confidential`, `collaborative`, `public`, `common`).
+Every storage operation is controlled on the basis of the current HTTP request's authorization.
+Plugins can operate on the semantic storage exclusively by using the *DMX Core Service* (`Java interface <https://apidocs.dmx.systems/index.html?systems/dmx/core/service/CoreService.html>`_).

 The heart of the platform is the *DMX Core*.
 The Core provides the runtime environment for DMX plugins.
 The Core a) loads plugins and manages their life-cycle, and b) governs all access to the semantic storage, and provides this duty as *DMX Core Service*.